mr-speedster/DB2Azure/README.md

 ## Description

 DB2Azure helps automate the process of extracting data from SQL Server, PostgreSQL, and MySQL databases and uploading it directly to Azure Blob Storage in either JSON or CSV format.
 The package includes three main modules for SQL Server (`MSSQLLoader`), PostgreSQL (`PostgreLoader`), and MySQL (`MySQLLoader`), each providing methods for executing SQL queries and transferring the data to Azure Blob Storage.
-DB2Azure helps automate the process of extracting data from SQL Server, PostgreSQL, and MySQL databases and uploading it directly to Azure Blob Storage in either JSON or CSV format.
-The package includes three main modules for SQL Server (`MSSQLLoader`), PostgreSQL (`PostgreLoader`), and MySQL (`MySQLLoader`), each providing methods for executing SQL queries and transferring the data to Azure Blob Storage.

 ### Key Features:
 - **SQL Server Support**: Extracts data from Microsoft SQL Server databases using `pyodbc`.